-The GCWS announces our Fall 2013 and Spring 2014 graduate seminars.
-Seminars are open to students matriculated in graduate programs at our nine member insitutions.
+The GCWS announces our Fall 2014 and Spring 2015 graduate seminars.
+Seminars are open to students matriculated in graduate programs at our nine member institutions.

 Take a look at the course schedule and apply today!

 Engaging Feminist Pedagogy and Collaboration

 In team-taught, interdisciplinary seminars at the cutting edge of their research questions, faculty and graduate students explore new avenues of inquiry, develop new knowledge, and learn new pedagogical skills.